Can I Be Pressured into Getting an Abortion?

 If any of these apply, you may be experiencing abortion coercion::

 Abortion coercion is an intrusion into your autonomy.
-This would stifle your ability to make a decision consistent with your core values and convictions.
+This can stifle your ability to make a decision consistent with your core values and convictions.

 ✅ Go to How Do I Make a Good Decision for tips on determining the path that is right for you.